Why do I need a subfloor?

 Can DRIcore Subfloor panels support heavy objects?

-The DRIcore Subfloor panels can support over 4,000 lbs. per square foot, as tested by an independent lab, so heavy furniture and equipment like pool tables, weight sets and pianos are no problem.
+DRICORE Subfloor can support 6,642 pounds per square foot and DRICORE R+ can support 3,153 pounds per square foot as tested by an independent lab, so heavy furniture and equipment like pool tables, weight sets and pianos are not a problem.

 What size are the DRIcore Subfloor panels?